 If a Sak Yant tattoo is not executed in the traditional manner, that is, by a monk wielding a bamboo stick, it may fail to bestow the intended magical effects, such as protection, happiness, success, and a myriad of other desirable attributes.
 This protection is what draws many Muay Thai fighters to adorn themselves with these mystical symbols.

-The process of tattooing Sak Yant tattoos is also called as “Bidhi sak” (พิธี สัก).
-The tattoo master stings the symbol with the traditional “Mai Sak” (bamboo stick) under the skin.
-In addition to Buddhist monks are traditional healers or other religious specialists capable to equip tattoos with magical powers.
+The process of inscribing Sak Yant tattoos is commonly referred to as “Bidhi sak” (พิธี สัก).
+The tattoo master meticulously embeds the symbol beneath the skin using the traditional “Mai Sak” (bamboo stick).
+In addition to Buddhist monks, traditional healers and other religious specialists are proficient in endowing these tattoos with magical properties.

-After the actual stinging process the Sak Yant tattoo needs to be consecrated.
-This is done by hits on the sore spot by the tattoo master or sprinkling with holy liquid.
-Just after this step the Sak Yant can ultimately develop its full protection to the wearer.
+After the actual tattooing process, the Sak Yant tattoo must undergo consecration.
+This is achieved through gentle strikes on the freshly tattooed area by the skilled tattoo master or by a sanctifying application of holy liquid.
+It is only after this pivotal step that the Sak Yant can unfurl its complete protection over the wearer.

-One of the most famous temple for stabbing Sak Yant tattoos in Thailand is the Wat Bang Phra near Bangkok.
+Notably, one of the most renowned temples for the art of Sak Yant tattooing in Thailand is the Wat Bang Phra, located in close proximity to Bangkok.

 Hah Taew – The 5 sacred lines

 One of the most famous Sak Yant Thai-tattoos is the Hah Taew tattoo.
 Each of the five lines has its own magic and sacred significance.
 Typically, they give the wearer protection against evil spirits, happiness and success.